timosalm/tap-spring-developer-workshop/workshop/content/exercises/api-first.md

 With so many APIs in a microservices application, developers need an API Gateway that they can control!

-[Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway) is a **library that can be used to create an API gateway** to expose endpoints for application services written in any programming language.
-It aims to provide a simple and effective way to route to APIs and provides features related to security and resiliency to them.

-The best way to create a gateway for your microservices application with Spring Cloud Gateway from scratch is to go to [start.spring.io](https://start.spring.io), add the `spring-cloud-starter-gateway` dependency, and additional dependencies based on your needs for security, distributed tracing, externalized configuration etc.

-The main building blocks of Spring Cloud Gateway are:
-- **Routes**: Defined by an ID, a destination URI, a collection of predicates, and a collection of filters.
-- **Predicates**: Used for matching on anything from the HTTP request, such as headers or parameters.
-- **Filters**: Used for modifications of requests and responses before or after sending the downstream request Spring Cloud Gateway already provides Predicates and Filters for most of the common use cases, but it's also [possible to build your own](https://docs.spring.io/spring-cloud-gateway/docs/current/reference/html/#developer-guide).

-Routes can be configured in a number of ways, like via the Java API provided by the Gateway, or configuration properties stored in a Git repository.

-**VMware Spring Cloud Gateway for Kubernetes** is an **API gateway created for developers** based on the open-source Spring Cloud Gateway project, along with integrating other Spring ecosystem projects such as Spring Security, Spring Session, and more.
+**VMware Spring Cloud Gateway for Kubernetes** is an **API gateway created for developers** based on the open-source [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway), along with integrating other Spring ecosystem projects such as Spring Security, Spring Session, and more.
 It automates the deployment of an API gateway service via the [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) pattern, and includes several other [commercial features](https://docs.vmware.com/en/VMware-Spring-Cloud-Gateway-for-Kubernetes/2.0/scg-k8s/GUID-index.html#key-features) like simple Single Sign-On (SSO) configuration, and OpenAPI version 3 documentation auto-generation.

 ![VMware Spring Cloud Gateway for Kubernetes](../images/scg-for-k8s.png)

+Lets create an instance of Spring Cloud Gateway for our application.

 First, we have to configure a gateway instance via the `SpringCloudGateway` Kubernetes custom resource.
 ```editor:append-lines-to-file